CapableRobot/CapableRobot_USBHub_Driver/README.md

 - Writing USB Hub registers over USB.
 - Reading & writing I2C data thru the Hub.
 - Python API to control and read the two GPIO pins.
-- CircuitPython I2C Bridge.
+- CircuitPython I2C Bridge to the rear I2C1 port.
-- CircuitPython SPI Bridge.
+- CircuitPython SPI Bridge to the internal mikroBUS header.

 ## Not Working / Not Implemented Yet